naninovel/docs/docs/en/guide/custom-commands.md

 ### Localizable Command

-In case the command has parameters that can be localized (text directly presented to the user, usually), implement `Command.ILocalizable` interface to add the command to the generated [script localization](/guide/localization#scripts-localization) documents and use `LocalizableTextParameter` parameter type.
+If the command has parameters that can be localized (text directly presented to the user), implement the `Command.ILocalizable` interface to add the command to the generated [script localization](/guide/localization#scripts-localization) documents and use the `LocalizableTextParameter` parameter type.

 ```csharp
 public class PrintText : Command, Command.ILocalizable